Species Introduction

 ✓ Expert Tip

-Consider using a feeding ring to prevent food from floating away, ensuring all Corydoras get their share.
+Consider using a feeding ring to prevent food from dispersing throughout the tank, ensuring your Corydoras can access their meals easily.

 Q: What are the best tank mates for Corydoras?